 Herbal teas are popular with pregnant women, and no wonder.
 Hydration is really important during pregnancy, but water can get awfully boring after a while.
 Rosehips have been used for centuries to make tea, but are rosehips OK during pregnancy?

 Are rosehips safe for pregnant women?
 The research into rosehip tea during pregnancy is limited, so it’s best to stick to occasional culinary amounts, preferably using a commercially-made tea blend.
 Pregnant women should avoid medicinal or supplement levels of rosehips.

-If you’re a fan of using rosehips to boost your vitamin C levels or just as a caffiene-free drink, here’s the lowdown on its pregnancy safety.
+If you’re a fan of using rosehips to boost your vitamin C levels or just as a caffeine-free drink, here’s the lowdown on its pregnancy safety.

 Is Rosehip Tea Safe When Pregnant?

 The American Pregnancy Association states that herbal tea should be consumed in “food amounts” during pregnancy (source: APA).
 This doesn’t mean that all herbal teas are safe, though.

 The best way to do this is to stick to commercially-made blends, as they use carefully controlled quantities of ingredients, and they’re often portioned out in teabags.